Hector096/Leaderboard/README.md

 # LeaderBoard

-> This is a real time Leaderboard App which manage score and provides the latest data from acsending order.
+> This is a real time Leaderboard App which manage score and provides the latest data from ascending order.
 Enjoy Watching!

 ## Live Demo